sunnyCodeENGINEER/Calcul8/README.md

 * Stil working on improving curl opertion function.
 * Working on the function which will differentiate the vector expressions.
 * Working on curl function.
+* Still working on curl function
+  * Subtraction function not working as intended to.